-- Increased likelihood of achieving objectives by identifying the barriers to achievement - improved strategic management; - Become less risk averse in innovation (because you understand) and hence are more innovative; - Improved business planning and commercial awareness through a risk-based decision making process; - Improved operational management; - Improved customer service; - Enhanced performance feeds into performance management framework; - Focus on doing what matters to make a difference.
-Demonstrable improvement and; - Better governance and demonstration of it to stakeholders; - Understanding and being prepared for incidents when they occur.
+- Increased likelihood of achieving objectives by identifying the barriers to achievement - improved strategic management; - Become less risk averse in innovation (because you understand) and hence are more innovative; - Improved business planning and commercial awareness through a risk-based decision making process; - Improved operational management; - Improved customer service; - Enhanced performance feeds into performance management framework: - Focus on doing what matters to make a difference. - Providing assurance of demonstrable improvement; - Better governance and demonstration of it to stakeholders; - Understanding and being prepared for incidents when they occur.

-5. What is the Risk Management Process?
+5. What is the risk management process?